nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/Docs07-Advanced-Term-Search.md

 <br>

-Advanced term search is accessible on multiple occations but is functionally the same.
+Advanced term search is accessible on multiple occasions, but is functionally the same.

 ## How to use